• Skip to primary navigation

 Series I Savings Bonds are government-backed bonds that earn interest based on a fixed rate and a variable rate that is updated twice per year.
 For bonds issued now through April of 2023, the rate is 6.89%.

-This type of bond doesn’t require you to pay any state income taxes, although federal income taxes apply.
-Just remember that Series I Savings Bonds aren’t quite as liquid as some other investments.
 For example, you can only cash them out after you have had them for at least one year.
 If you cash out your Series I Savings Bonds before five years, you’ll also lose three months of interest.

 It’s also worth noting that each individual can only purchase up to $10,000 in Series I Savings Bonds each year.
 That makes these bonds a poor option if you need to invest $20,000 or you have $50,000 to invest right away.

-• Stability: High
+- Stability: High

-• Liquidity: Medium
+- Liquidity: Medium

-• Transactional Costs: Low
+- Transactional Costs: Low

 Bonus Idea: Real Estate Hard Money Loans

-Real estate hard money loans work differently than traditional mortgage lending, mostly because the borrowing requirements are looser than a traditional home loan.
 This means the investor buying a property can get their hands on their loan funds considerably faster (usually a matter of days instead of weeks or months), yet they pay a higher interest rate and have a much higher down payment requirement.

 Investors who put their money into real estate hard money loans take on considerably more risk as a result.
 That said, the returns can be exceptional for investments that pay off.

 Also note that real estate hard money loans usually last for just a few years, which makes them unique from traditional home loans that last 15 to 30 years.
-That said, investors who take on these loans won’t get their money back until the borrower pays their loan off, so they’re not nearly as liquid as other investments options.

-• Stability: Low
+- Stability: Low

-• Liquidity: Low
+- Liquidity: Low

-• Transactional Costs: Varies
+- Transactional Costs: Varies

-What I Look for In a Short-Term Investment
+What I Look for In a Short-Term Investment December 2024

-There are all kinds of ways to invest your money for the short-term, but you should definitely be picky when it comes to money you may need in the next few years.
 After all, you want to make sure you aren’t taking on too much risk, especially when it comes to risking substantial loss of capital.
 Yet, you also need to ensure your money will be somewhat easy to access when you need it.

 The main factors I look for when comparing short-term investments include:

-• Stability: The best short-term investment options tend to have a low risk of losing money over the short-term, or at least not over any period of three to five years.
+- Stability: The best short-term investment options tend to have a low risk of losing money over the short term, or at least not over any period of three to five years.

-• Liquidity: Short-term investments should also be somewhat liquid, or at least accessible within a one to five-year timeline.
+- Liquidity: Short-term investments should also be somewhat liquid, or at least accessible within a one to five-year timeline.

-• Low Transaction Costs: Short-term investments shouldn’t require you to pay exorbitant fees to access your money or to invest in the first place.
+- Low Transaction Costs: Short-term investments shouldn’t require you to pay exorbitant fees to access your money or to invest in the first place.

-All the short-term investments we have outlined in this guide fit this criteria to a certain extent, although there are certainly some pros and cons to consider with each option we recommend.
-For example, investing in Series I Savings Bonds gets you a guaranteed return of 6.89%, yet you won’t be able to access your money for a least one year and you’ll give up three months in interest if you cash out your bonds within the first five years.
+For example, investing in Series I Savings Bonds gets you a guaranteed return of 4.3%, yet you won’t be able to access your money for a least one year and you’ll give up three months in interest if you cash out your bonds within the first five years.

-On the flipside, a high-yield savings account offers considerably less interest than that, but your money is protected with FDIC insurance and easy to access at any time.
+On the flip side, a high-yield savings account offers considerably less interest than that, but your money is protected with FDIC insurance and easy to access at any time.

 With this in mind, you should remember that achieving a higher yield typically means taking on slightly more risk or giving up some liquidity.
 The best short-term investment for your money will offer a balance of these factors you can live with.